 The commenting feature of WordPress allows you to build engagement with your readers on your articles.
 Unfortunately, spammers don’t care about content engagement.
 They only care about site traffic regardless of the method.
 Thankfully, WordPress offers settings you can apply to combat spam comments on your website.
 If they are not enough, you can also install an anti-spam plugin.

-You can also protect the comment box on your website with reCAPTCHA or a similar verification tool to add an extra spam protection layer.
+You can also protect the comment box on your website by adding reCAPTCHA or a similar verification tool to add an extra spam protection layer.
 For more solid spam protection, you can also install a security plugin.